Join me for weekly meditation practice

 * Pranic Healing Research Institute- Benefits of Twin Hearts Meditation by Glenn J Mendoza, MD, MPH and Maria Nichole Perez, MD

-Benefits of twin Hearts Meditation
+Benefits of Twin Hearts Meditation

-Physiological benefits
+Physiological

 Research indicates measurable changes in brainwave patterns, greater hemispheric coherence, and physiological markers associated with relaxation, focus, and emotional regulation.

-Psychological benefits
+Psychological

 Supports emotional calm, mental clarity, increased feelings of peace and happiness, and more harmonious relationships.

-Spiritual Benefits
+Spiritual

 Supports expansion of awareness, greater inner clarity, and a deepened capacity for compassion, healing, and intuitive insight.